element-hq/synapse/docs/usage/configuration/config_documentation.md

   setting through the config file.

   Defaults to 0.5, which will halve the size of all caches.

+  Note that changing this value also affects the HTTP connection pool.

 * `per_cache_factors`: A dictionary of cache name to cache factor for that individual cache.
 Overrides the global cache factor for a given cache.